zen-browser/theme-store/themes/58649066-2b6f-4a5b-af6d-c3d21d16fc00/readme.md

 * Remove the purple border that surrounds the page.
 * Hide the private browsing icon.

-These settings can be found in Zen's browser settings, in the 'Look and Feel' tab.
+These settings can be found in Zen's browser settings, in the 'Theme Store' tab.

 Encountered an issue?
 Raise them [here](https://github.com/danm36/zen-browser-private-browsing-toolbar-highlighting/issues).